 How Does AcreTrader Work?

 At its core, AcreTrader works in a manner similar to other online real estate investment platforms.
 The platform is run by a highly experienced team of professionals who offer an income-generating portfolio of investments offerings.
-The difference is, of course, that AcreTrader offerings are all farmland as opposed to apartment buildings or other income generating real estate.
+The difference is, of course, that AcreTrader offerings are all farmland investing opportunities as opposed to apartment buildings or other income generating real estate.

 AcreTrader’s founder set up a management entity that buys individual farms, but only after a thorough due diligence process that accepts less than 1% of applicants.
 Then AcreTrader offers investors the chance to buy shares that equal 1/10th of an acre in the offering, which means that investors who buy 10 shares own a full acre of the farm.